 - 1 tablespoon sesame oil

-- 3 tablespoons tamari, Bragg’s Liquid Amino’s or soy sauce
+- 3 tablespoons tamari, coconut aminos or soy sauce

 Quinoa: Rinse your quinoa in a fine mesh sieve under cool running water.
-In medium sauce pan combine quinoa with 1 1/2 cups water or vegetable broth, bring to a boil, simmer covered for 15 minutes.
-Once done remove cover and let set for another 10 minutes to soak up the excess water.
+In medium sauce pan combine quinoa with 1 3/4 cups water or vegetable broth, bring to a boil, simmer covered for 15 minutes.
+Once done, remove cover and let set for another 10 minutes to soak up the excess water.
 Fluff with a fork and set aside.
+(Or use this fail-proof Instant Pot Quinoa recipe)

 Veggies: In wok or large skillet, heat oil over medium high, add vegetables and stir fry for 1 minute or so.
 Add tamari, garlic powder and other seasonings to taste.
 Cook for another 3 – 4 minutes stirring occasionally, use a lid if needed to help soften the vegetables a bit.